Language: EN

 The result is that the numbers from 1 to 10 will be displayed on the screen.

-Modifying the loop flow
+Modifying the flow of the loop

 Skipping iterations with continue